2011 Andalucia Tennis Experience

 The 2011 Andalucia Tennis Experience was a tennis tournament played on outdoor clay courts.
-It was the 3rd edition of the Andalucia Tennis Experience, and an International-level tournament of the 2011 WTA Tour.
-The event took place at the Club de Tenis Puente Romano in Marbella, Spain, from April 2 through April 10, 2011.
+It was the third and last edition of the Andalucia Tennis Experience, and an International-level tournament of the 2011 WTA Tour.
+The event took place at the Club de Tenis Puente Romano in Marbella, Spain, from 2 April through 10 April 2011.

 The field was led by top seed Victoria Azarenka.
 She was joined by former world no. 1 Russian Dinara Safina and two-time Grand Slam champion Svetlana Kuznetsova.
 Defending champion Flavia Pennetta and finalist of the past two years Carla Suárez Navarro were also on set to join the field before they withdrew.